Bike Week in St. Augustine

 There really isn't much of anything here, apart from lush and dense flora as far as the eye can see.
 It's a magnificent route even if you're stuck in a car.
 Once you get to World Golf Village, have a drink and a bite to eat at Murray Bros.
 Caddyshack.

 Speaking of eating and drinking, Bike Week isn't just an event, but a celebration of freedom and the American spirit.
-Get some American spirits in you at biker bar legends like Mardi Gras and Tradewinds Lounge.
-Mardi Gras has more than enough giant televisions for optimal sports watching, and Tradewinds will have you dancing the night away to live, local music.
+Get some American spirits in you at biker bar legends like Tradewinds Lounge and The Bar None Saloon.
+Tradewinds will have you dancing the night away to live, local music, and the Bar None Saloon is a favorite of local bikers, and known for their friendly bartenders.

 As you now understand, you have much to keep you occupied during your stay.
 And you are staying, of course.
 But where, pray tell, should you stay?
 As with everything else thus far, when it comes to accommodation options, you have an embarrassment of riches.
 If you enjoy fishing and water sports, Devil's Elbow Fishing Resort, located on A1A South and pictured below, is a great choice.
 It's a great place to get off the road and into a cozy cottage or rent a boat and get out on the open water.